Auburn Public Schools

+District boundary

+Within Nemaha County, the district includes Auburn, Brownville, Julian, and Peru.
+The district includes a very small part of Nemaha.

+A small portion of the district extends into Richardson County.

 Auburn School Board

 The Auburn School Board consists of six members who are elected by the voters of the district.
 Board members are voted at large and serve four-year staggered terms.
 The board sets school policies within the guidelines of state and federal law and the Nebraska State Board of Education.
 Board meetings are held the second Monday of each month at the Auburn Schools Central Office board room, located at 1713 J Street, Auburn, Nebraska.
 Meetings begin at 5:30 pm.
 Special sessions are announced to the public in advance.